 I called my coworker if he was the one who locked me in the house and he said yes, he forgot that I was inside.

 He was so calm telling me this, I said come home and fucking let me out.
-He says that he can’t as he has work, I was like what the fuck, it is not like I fry potatoes at work, I too have a lot of work to do.
+He says that he can’t as he has work – I was like what the hell, it is not like I fry potatoes at work, I too have a lot of work to do.

-Then he suggests to shout and if someone on the street listens to me, they will let me out.
+Then he suggests for me to start shouting and if someone on the street hears me, they will let me out.
 WOW!!
-Now I have to shout out to strangers to let me out from my own house, great!
+Now I have to shout out to strangers to let me out of my own house, great!

 My roommate did the same thing the following week and I simply called my manager and said, “He locked me again”.

 Do you remember the guy who let me out the last time, guess what luck has for me in it’s basket.
-The same guy let me out this time too.
-He lived across the street.
+The same woman let me out this time too.
+She lived across the street.

-This time he was like, rolling on the floor, laughing out loud and shitting his pants altogether.
+This time she was like, rolling on the floor, laughing out loud and peeing his pants altogether.

-My manager at the office went to my roommate and asked him to take medical help and also if he forgot any work to do or did something which was not supposed to be done at work.
+My manager at the office went to my roommate and asked him to take medical leave.

-Again the whole flock was laughing out loud and I arrived late again for the same reason because of the same person as if I am living in the past.
+Again the whole floor started laughing out loud and I arrived late again for the same reason because of the same person as if history is repeated for himself.